 Microsoft Outlook allows you to assign two email tracking options within an email message.
 The options include a delivery receipt and/or a read receipt.
-It is useful to know the difference between these two options so that you can select the option which best suits your needs.
+It is useful to know the difference between these two options and any limitations in how they work.
+Once you know the specifics you can select the option which best suits your needs.

 - Delivery Receipts provide a response when an email message has been delivered to the recipient’s email server.
 It is important to be aware that not all email servers are compatible with this function.
 A delivery receipt does not mean that the recipient has actually read your email message.

 - Read Receipt provides a response when an email message has been opened and/or viewed.
 It is important to be aware that recipients can choose to not send a receipt in response to your request, so even if you do not receive a receipt, this does not mean your email has not been viewed.

 Email, along with other areas of IT has moved along by leaps and bounds in the past few decades and as such so has email infrastructure.
 Although Delivery Receipts are available within Microsoft Outlook it is important to understand that many email servers are now configured NOT to send back delivery receipts.
 Generally, I will gauge whether an email has reached the recipient’s email server based on the lack of an undeliverable email message being received.
 If I don’t receive an undeliverable or bounce error, I can generally assume that the email has been delivered.

 To track or not to track

 It is possible to enable email tracking on all outgoing email messages; however, I have found that this can present two main disadvantages: